 In March 2006, Sweden took operational command in Mazar-e-Sharif, with responsibility for security in four provinces in northern Afghanistan.
 This responsibility has gradually been handed over to Afghan authorities.

-NATO’s Resolute Support Mission, (RSM), began at the end of 2014, after the International Security Assistance Force, (IASF), was discontinued.
-RSM involves some 12,000 servicemen and women from a variety of countries.
+NATO’s Resolute Support Mission, (RSM), began at the end of 2014, after the International Security Assistance Force, (ISAF), was discontinued.
+The RSM involves some 12,000 servicemen and women from a number of countries.

 The Swedish base, Camp Northern Lights, was transferred to the Afghan government on June 26, 2014.
-From September 2014, Swedish forces in Afghanistan total 50 personnel, the majority of whom are working as advisors to the Afghan security forces, or in ISAF staff units.
-The majority of them are grouped at Camp Marmal, with the remainder serving in Kabul.
+From September 2014, Swedish forces in Afghanistan total 50 personnel, the majority of which are working as advisors to the Afghan security forces, or in ISAF staff units.
+Most are grouped at Camp Marmal, with the remainder serving in Kabul.

-Our main task in Afghanistan is to continue to support government efforts to improve security for the civilian population.
+Our main task in Afghanistan is to continue to provide support to the government's efforts to improve security for the civilian population.